This will be a Thanksgiving unlike any other for two local junior tennis players.

 There is little pressure to perform well, he said, because he’s one of the lower-ranked players this go-round.

 But, he added, “I am representing the Northwest, which is pretty interesting.”

 Rogers’ opening opponent will be Adam Oscislawski, from Scottsdale, Arizona.
-Oscislawski, like Rogers a high school senior, recently signed a letter of intent to play for Rice, turning down a half-dozen other touted programs, including Stanford.
+Oscislawski, like Rogers a high school senior, recently signed a letter of intent to play for Rice.

 At 6-foot-4, 193 pounds, Rogers’ strength is, well, his strength.
 He prefers to overpower opponents.

 “I like to think of myself as a big hitter instead of one who stays in the point and plays five-hour matches,” he said.
 “I like to shorten points.”

 At nationals, every player will be willing to extend matches and go the distance.